CS-UCR/senior-design-project-red-team/README.md

 ```
 node Server.js
 ```
 This will begin the server.
 Once the server is running, open `Client.html`.
 The application is now usable.

+If new flights are added to the flights folder, then run the following commands:

+node 	truncate_csvs_to_json.js

+node calculate_percentiles.js

+node calculate_aggregates.mjs

+Now run the following command:

+node Server.js

+This will begin the server.
+Once the server is running, open `Client.html`.
+The application is now usable.

 ## Usage